hamstercage/hamstercage.github.io/content/documentation/theory-of-operation.md

         type: file
 ```

+## Interaction with version control systems

+Hamstercage is designed to produce a repository that can be checked in and managed through a version control system like Git.
+Hamstercage does not make any assumptions about how that system works, so you can use whichever system you prefer.

 ## Permissions in the repo

 When you add a file to a tag in the repo, Hamstercage copies the contents of the file from the target.
-The owner, group, and permissions of the file are added to the metadata in the manifest, but the file in the repo will receive the same owner, group, and permissions as the manifest file, modulo the execute bit.
+The owner, group, and permissions of the file are added to the metadata in the manifest, but the file in the repo will receive the same owner, group, and permissions as the manifest file.
 For example, if you add `/etc/profile` to the repo (which is not executable), the file in the repo will be owned by the same account as the manifest, and the file mode will be the same as the manifest.
 When you add a file that has the execute bit set, that will be set on the repo file as well.

 ```
 $ ls -ld hamstercage.yaml /etc/profile tags/all/etc/profile